-The following table outlines the corporate objectives and results achieved for 2016.
+The following table outlines the corporate objectives and results achieved for 2017.

-COMPONENT WEIGHTING CALCULATED PAYOUT 2016 TARGET 2016 RESULTS COMMENTS Adjusted EBITDA 40% Payout: 44% Min: 0% Max: 60% \$8,807 million \$8,788 million Bell reported adjusted EBITDA growth which was in line with our financial guidance, but below our internal targets.
-Results were driven by strong performance across all our segments, although Bell Media and Bell Wireline segments were negatively impacted by certain CRTC decisions during the year.
-Revenue 20% Payout: 0% Min: 0% Max: 30% \$21,890 million \$21,719 million Bell reported revenue growth which was in line with our financial guidance, but below our internal targets.
-Total operating revenues for BCE grew by 1.0% in 2016, compared to last year, as a result of solid growth from both our Bell Wireless and Bell Media segments, offset in part by a decline in our Bell Wireline segment.
-This was comprised of service revenues growth of 1.7% compared to 2015, and product revenues decline of 7.2% year over year.
-Free Cash Flow 15% Payout: 22.5% Min: 0% Max: 22.5% \$3,165 million \$3,226 million BCE reported free cash flow growth of 7.6% which was within our financial guidance range, driven by higher adjusted EBITDA, lower income taxes paid and improvement in working capital.
-The strong FCF helped support a 17.4% capital intensity ratio as well as the 2016 dividend increase.
-This included a decision during the year to further accelerate broadband wireline investments by an incremental \$110 million.
-Strategic Imperatives Progress 25% Payout: 23% Min: 0% Max: 37.5% Various N/A The Board approves a scorecard of approximately 30 operating metrics to monitor progress against the strategic imperatives.
-Considerable progress was made on many imperatives and expectations were exceeded in most cases.
-In addition to the strong performance in the Wireless and Media sectors, strong results were also achieved in the areas of Investment in Broadband Services and Achieving a Competitive Cost Structure.
-Further details may be found under section 10 entitled President and CEO Compensation .
-Total 100% 90%
+COMPONENT WEIGHTING CALCULATED PAYOUT 2017 TARGET 2017 RESULTS COMMENTS Adjusted EBITDA 40% Payout: 43% Min: 0% Max: 60% \$9,212 million \$9,178 million Bell's reported adjusted EBITDA growth was in line with financial guidance.
+BCE adjusted EBITDA grew 4.4% in 2017 with a corresponding adjusted EBITDA margin of 40.4%, which remained relatively stable year over year.
+This included the contribution from the acquisitions of MTS and Q9, along with continued effective cost management partly offset by higher than expected investment in wireless subscriber growth.
+Revenue 20% Payout: 15% Min: 0% Max: 30% \$22,755 million \$22,719 million Bell's reported revenue growth was in line with financial guidance, but below our internal targets.
+BCE revenues were up 4.6% in 2017 driven by growth across all three segments.
+This included the contribution from the acquisitions of MTS and Q9, moderated in part by significant regulatory pressures.
+Free Cash Flow 15% Payout: 15% Min: 0% Max: 22.5% \$3,420 million \$3,418 million BCE reported free cash flow growth of 6.0%, which was within our financial guidance range, driven by higher adjusted EBITDA, improvement in working capital and lower severance costs.
+The strong FCF helped support a 17.8% capital intensity ratio as well as the 2017 dividend increase.
+Strategic Imperatives Progress 25% Payout: 26% Min: 0% Max: 37.5% Various N/A The Board approves a scorecard of approximately 30 operating metrics to monitor progress against the strategic imperatives.
+Considerable progress was made on many imperatives and expectations were exceeded overall with exceptional performance in the Wireless sector, as well as the areas of Investment in broadband services and Achieving a competitive cost structure.
+Strong performance was also achieved in all other sectors, including Media, Wireline, and Improving customer service.
+Further details may be found under section 10 entitled President and CEO compensation .
+Total 100% 100%

-The financial results for 2016, along with the progress made against the 6 Strategic Imperatives, were reviewed by the Compensation Committee against the set of financial and operating objectives used for setting annual short-term incentive awards.
-Based on their assessment, the Compensation Committee recommended, and the Board approved, a corporate payout index of 90%.
-Over the last 5 years, the corporate payout index has been 102% in 2015, 105% in 2014, 111% in 2013, 125% in 2012 and 95% in 2011.
+The financial results for 2017, along with the progress made against the 6 Strategic Imperatives, were reviewed by the Compensation Committee against the set of financial and operating objectives used for setting annual short-term incentive awards.
+Based on their assessment, the Compensation Committee recommended, and the Board approved, a corporate payout index of 100%.
+Over the last five years, the corporate payout index has been 90% in 2016, 102% in 2015, 105% in 2014, 111% in 2013, and 125% in 2012.